Menelaus: Mythology

-Ascension and reign
+Accession and reign

-Although early authors, such as Aeschylus refer in passing to Menelaus' early life, detailed sources are quite late, post-dating 5th-century BC Greek tragedy.
-According to these sources, Menelaus' father, Atreus, had been feuding with his brother Thyestes over the throne of Mycenae.
+Although early authors, such as Aeschylus, refer in passing to Menelaus's early life, detailed sources are quite late, post-dating 5th-century BC Greek tragedy.
+According to these sources, Menelaus's father, Atreus, had been feuding with his brother Thyestes over the throne of Mycenae.
 After a back-and-forth struggle that featured adultery, incest, and cannibalism, Thyestes gained the throne after his son Aegisthus murdered Atreus.
-As a result, Atreus' sons, Menelaus and Agamemnon, went into exile.
+As a result, Atreus's sons, Menelaus and Agamemnon, went into exile.
 They first stayed with King Polypheides of Sicyon, and later with King Oeneus of Calydon.
 But when they thought the time was ripe to dethrone Mycenae's hostile ruler, they returned.
 Assisted by King Tyndareus of Sparta, they drove Thyestes away, and Agamemnon took the throne for himself.

-When it was time for Tyndareus' stepdaughter Helen to marry, many kings and princes came to seek her hand.
+When it was time for Tyndareus's stepdaughter Helen to marry, many kings and princes came to seek her hand.
 Among the contenders were Odysseus, Menestheus, Ajax the Great, Patroclus, and Idomeneus.
 Most offered opulent gifts.
 Tyndareus would accept none of the gifts, nor would he send any of the suitors away for fear of offending them and giving grounds for a quarrel.
 Odysseus promised to solve the problem in a satisfactory manner if Tyndareus would support him in his courting of Tyndareus's niece Penelope, the daughter of Icarius.
 Tyndareus readily agreed, and Odysseus proposed that, before the decision was made, all the suitors should swear a most solemn oath to defend the chosen husband in any quarrel.
 Then it was decreed that straws were to be drawn for Helen's hand.
 The suitor who won was Menelaus (Tyndareus, not to displease the mighty Agamemnon offered him another of his daughters, Clytaemnestra).
 The rest of the suitors swore their oaths, and Helen and Menelaus were married, Menelaus becoming a ruler of Sparta with Helen after Tyndareus and Leda abdicated the thrones.

 Their supposed palace (ἀνάκτορον) has been discovered (the excavations started in 1926 and continued until 1995) in Pellana, Laconia, to the north-west of modern (and classical) Sparta.
 Other archaeologists consider that Pellana is too far away from other Mycenaean centres to have been the "capital of Menelaus".

+According to tradition Menelaus founded the port-city Menelai Portus on the coast of Marmarica in Northern Africa.